python-discord/summer-code-jam-2020/graceful-grasshoppers/README.md

 Good, now you have your virtual environment activated. (to be sure, make sure the prompt is now `(venv) the/path/of/the/current/folder`)

 So now run `python3 -m pip install -r requirements.txt` to install the necessary packages.
-Once that is finished, run `python3 manage.py makemigrations`, `python3 manage.py migrate` and `python3 manage.py runserver`.
-Sorry.
+Once that is finished, run `python3 manage.py runserver`

 Now go to your browser and head over to localhost:8080, and voila!
 Exploreeeee!